comp-tox-jhu/CompToxLab/docs/programming_languages_tools/intro_to_r/05_inspecting-manipulating-data.md

 ## Importing Data

-When importing data we use a few common functions:
+When importing data, R provides a few base functions:

 * ```read.csv()``` - to read in .csv files or files separated by commas
 * ```read.table()``` - to read files separated by delimiters other than commas - like spaces, tabs, semicolons, etc.